MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

     2. **Provider**: The provider you're creating this business definition for.

-    3. **Associated entity**: The Dataverse entity in Intelligent Order Management that you want this event to be tracked on.
+    3. **Associated entity**: The Dataverse entity in Intelligent Order Management that is changed or affected when the event is created.

     4. **Associated state value**: If you want the state of your associated entity to be updated when the business event is raised, include a state value in this field.